 Several key assumptions enter into this urn model, such as the assumption that the vaccine is ineffective.
 It’s important to keep track of the reliance on these assumptions because our simulation study gives us an approximation of the rarity of an outcome like the one observed only under these key assumptions.

 As before, we can simulate the urn model using the hypergeometric probability distribution, rather than having to program the chance process from scratch:

 simulations_fast = np.random.hypergeometric(ngood=468, nbad=43270, nsample=21869, size=500000)

-After the problems with comparing drug trials that have different scopes and the efficacy for preventing severe cases of COVID-19 was explained, the Mayor of Detroit retracted his original statement, saying “I have full confidence that the Johnson & Johnson vaccine is both safe and effective.”1
+After the problems with comparing drug trials that have different scopes and the efficacy for preventing severe cases of COVID-19 was explained, Mayor Duggan retracted his original statement, saying, “I have full confidence that the Johnson & Johnson vaccine is both safe and effective.”1

 This example has shown that: